 Fishing in Russia with Roxtons

-During the first weeks of the season in May fishing will predominantly be on sinking lines.
+During the first weeks of the season in May fishing will predominantly be on sinking lines such as Wet Cell II or III.
 Later and from the beginning of June the fishing will progress to floating lines, usually by the second week in June.
 It is important to understand that this is a guideline only and there are many factors which might influence this.
 It is worthwhile to err on the side of caution and bring with you a selection of different lines which will cover all likely eventualities.

-Salmon fishing in Russia is with barbless single or double hooks only.
+Fishing is with barbless single or double hooks only.
 No trebles are allowed.
 Fishing inspectors employed by the Murmansk Fisheries Board will inspect tackle at irregular intervals in order to ensure that you are complying with regulations.
 They have the power to impose punitive fines and confiscate equipment.
-Roxtons Fieldsports will not be held responsible if you are found to be in contravention to the fishing regulations found in each camp.
+Roxtons Field Sports will not be held responsible if you are found to be in contravention to the fishing regulations found in each camp.

 There is a selection of flies for sale in each camp.
 However, this is not limitless and it is advisable to bring a good assortment of your own flies.